spelmer/covid-moonshot-designs-spe/Round1/01_x0434_x0678_modifications/03_add_ortho-chloro/README.md

 the compounds would look like with a chlorine instead of a fluorine.
 Based on that inspection I decided that the chlorine atom wouldn't fit in the pocket.
 But, as I was getting ready to move on to the linkers, I had that thought I mentioned earlier.
-I'm glad I ran these simluations because base on these results, chlorine could very well fit in this tight spot and also provide a halogen bonding interaction with HIS163 carbonyl oxygen.
+I'm glad I ran these simulations because base on these results, chlorine could very well fit in this tight spot and also provide a halogen bonding interaction with HIS163 carbonyl oxygen.

 # Results

 I created molecules for only three of the candidates.
-I am not going to create chloro- compounds for all analogous fluoro- compounds but at least a small subset should be synthesized and tested
+I am not going to create chloro- compounds for all analogous fluoro- compounds but at least a small subset should be synthesized and tested.

+# Update

+I changed my mind, I am going to build and submit structures for all twenty-four fluoro- compounds previously submitted.